chaibio/chaipcr/ng2/README.md

 When working in development environment, all calls to apis are passed to `10.0.100.200` test machine using Angular CLI proxy, so make sure you are connected to Chai VPN.
 The proxy configuration can be found in [proxy.conf.js](./proxy.conf.js).

+Edit: `proxy.conf.js` is has been added to `.gitignore` list.
+Use `proxy.conf.js.example` as reference to setup your proxy.

 You can read more about [Angular CLI Proxy](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md)

 ### Deployment